Monday, 23 December 2024

 FaceApp, a Russia-based mobile app that applies filters to photos, is going on a viral trend this week.
 It is a photo-morphing app that uses artificial intelligence and neural face transformations to make alterations to faces on photos.
 The app was first introduced back in 2017, which went viral then, is catching on again due […]

 FaceApp, a Russia-based mobile app that applies filters to photos, is going on a viral trend this week.
-It is a photo-morphing app that uses and neural face transformations to make alterations to faces on photos.
+It is a photo-morphing app that uses artificial intelligence and neural face transformations to make alterations to faces on photos.
 The app was first introduced back in 2017, which went viral then, is catching on again due to a filter that can make users look older or younger.
 At the same time, users have been giving FaceApp the rights to use their pictures and names, and many are now surprised to learn that the app’s creators are harvesting metadata from their photos.

 Concerns have been placed around a questionable clause in the app, which can access, store, and use images from your camera roll, without any given permission.